 Private and public tours cater to this sub terrain adventure.
-If you’re game, start planning soon.
+If you’re game, you better start looking for cheap flights to these destinations ASAP.
 Water penetration and erosion are affecting the integrity of some locations so they might not be accessible for long.
 Other places can be extremely busy during peak seasons.

 Roman Catacombs in Italy

 Rome has both Jewish and Christian catacombs located outside the ancient perimeter walls.
 Only a handful of these Christian catacombs offer escorted tours.
 It’s best to search online to determine your availability.
 Best options include the catacombs of San Callisto, San Sebastiano, San Domitilla, Pricilla, and Saint Agnes.